kaihendry/dabase.com/content/blog/path-to-production.md

 pipelines in organisations is to leverage AWS Code\* in each {dev,stg,prd}
 account.

-Decentralised, AWS account based CI/CD, coordinated by git pushes, is the path to production.
+Decentralised, AWS managed CI/CD, coordinated by git pushes, is the path to production.
 The approach is decoupled, stresses reproducible builds and uses a git repository's commit hash as the source of truth.
 The service team is empowered since they are essentially responsible for their Continuous